-CEO of NAPCA, Joon Bang Discusses the #StopAsianHate Movement on FOX SOUL’s Black Report
+NAPCA CEO, Joon Bang Discusses the #StopAsianHate Movement

 March 24, 2021

-CEO of the NAPCA, Joon Bang discusses the recent spa shooting in Atlanta and the ‘Stop Asian Hate’ movement with the FOX Soul panel.
+FOX SOUL’s Black Report covers the latest news: The panel sits down with president and CEO of the NAPCA, Joon Bang, to discuss the recent spa shooting in Atlanta and the ‘Stop Asian Hate’ movement.